How Much Does it Cost to Sponsor Employees from Outside of the EEA?

 With the end of the European Union free movement at the end of 2020, more and more businesses will need to look further afield to secure the personnel resources they need to run their operations.
 The current system used by the UK Home Office to control the inflow of skilled staff from outside of the European Economic Area (EEA) is centered around a model of sponsorship.
 The tier 2 system is used for skilled workers and tier 5 is for temporary workers.
 Businesses who wish to recruit non-EEA staff first need to apply for a sponsorship license, which if granted then allows them to issue Certificates of Sponsorship (COSs) to sponsored workers.
 It is clear that in the post-Brexit future, this work visa model will be widened in scope to include those from EU countries.
-Companies which envisage they will need to replace their existing supply of EU workers are heavily encouraged to apply for a sponsorship license as soon as possible, to ensure they are fully ready for the start of 2021.
-But exactly how much does it cost to sponsor someone for a UK work visa, and are there any other hidden fees which businesses need to be aware of?
+Companies that envisage they will need to replace their existing supply of EU workers are heavily encouraged to apply for a sponsorship license as soon as possible, to ensure they are fully ready for the start of 2021.
+But exactly how much does it cost to sponsor someone for the UK to work visa and are there any other hidden fees which businesses need to be aware of?

 See also ‘The Rising cost of Hiring Tier 2 Migrants’